Gabrielkaos/ChessEngineGoobC/README.md

 # ChessEngineGoobC
-An UCI playing Chess Engine written in C
+UCI playing Chess Engine written in C

 ## Update - July 28 2023
 Been busy during highschool graduation, and now probably going to be more busy in college.
 Will soon be releasing version 2